bennomad/SmartJobScraper/README.md

 ### Step 1: Basic Setup

-1. **Scraping URLs Setup**: Manually navigate to Stepstone and Indeed websites in your browser.
-Apply basic filters according to your preferences and copy the URLs into the `config.json` file under `stepstone_url` and `indeed_url`.
+1. **Scraping URLs Setup**: Manually navigate to Stepstone (and previously Indeed) websites in your browser.
+Apply basic filters according to your preferences and copy the URLs into the `config.json` file under `stepstone_url` (and `indeed_url` if/when supported again).

 ### Step 2: OpenAI API Setup